-This article will dive a little deeper into what testosterone is, the benefits of testosterone, and the lifestyle changes that you can make to help your body maintain a healthy level of testosterone.
+This article will dive a little deeper into what testosterone is, the benefits of this androgenic hormone, and the lifestyle changes that you can make to help your body maintain a healthy level of testosterone.

 Here is what this article will cover:

 - The benefits of testosterone